Helastia alba

 Helastia alba is a moth of the family Geometridae.
 This species is endemic to New Zealand and is found only in the South Island.
 This species inhabits native forest or scrubland and can be observed in montane to subalpine Nothofagus dominant forests.
 It has also been observed at lower altitudes in native podocarp forests.
 Larvae of this species have been raised on mosses.
-This species is very similar in appearance to other species in the genus Helastia but specimens can be distinguished by the dissection of their genitalia.
+Adults are on the wing from November to January and are nocturnal.
+This species is very similar in appearance to other species in the genus Helastia, but specimens can be distinguished by the dissection of their genitalia.

 Taxonomy

 This species was first described by Robin C. Craw in 1987.
 The male holotype, collected by Merlin Owen Pascoe in Queenstown, is held in the New Zealand Arthropod Collection.

 Description

 Craw described this species as follows:

 Distribution

 This species is endemic to New Zealand.
-This species is found only in the South Island and has been observed in the in following regions: Nelson, Buller, North Canterbury, Mid Canterbury, Mackenzie, Otago Lakes, Fiordland and Southland.
+This species is found only in the South Island and has been observed in the following regions: Nelson, Buller, North Canterbury, Mid Canterbury, Mackenzie, Otago Lakes, Fiordland and Southland.
 In the Otago Lakes region it is regarded as being widespread but local in occurrence.

 Species within the genus Helastia are very similar in appearance and as such can be difficult to identify.
 H. alba has frequently been confused with H. cinerearia or with H. mutabilis.
 However all these species can be distinguished from one another by the dissection of the genitalia of the specimen.